hwborchers/hwborchers.github.io/RandJulia.md

 Exiting Julia console.
 ```

-This returns control to the R command.
+`exit` returns control to the R command.
 Note again that in Julia the output of a command such as `e = exp(1)` is suppressed by appending a semicolon (as in MATLAB or Octave). `e` still exists and can be used in R.

 ```r
 julia_exists("e")